-Gaps in mental health infrastructure for youth identified in many US communitiesFebruary 12th, 2013 in Psychology & Psychiatry /
+Gaps in mental health infrastructure for youth identified in many US communitiesFebruary 12, 2013 in Medicine & Health / Psychology & Psychiatry

 Mental health facilities that provide outpatient specialty services for youth are a critical element of the mental health care infrastructure, especially for youth who are uninsured or publically insured.